adiwg/mdEditor-doc/reference/edit-window/metadata/metadata-panels/metadata-section.md

 # Metadata Record -- Metadata Section
 ---

 The <span class="md-section">Metadata</span> section of the <span class="md-window">Edit Window</span> collects general information about the metadata record itself.
 This is information about the metadata, not the resource described by the metadata.
 What's this?
-Metadata about metadata!?:
+Metadata about metadata!!
+Yep.

+---

  * [<span class="md-panel" style="font-size: larger">Basic Information</span>](basicInfo-panel.md)